jnichols-git/matcha/docs/user-guide.md

 ### Middleware

-You can `Use` a `func(w http.ResponseWriter, req *http.Request) *http.Request` with any Route or Router to perform actions before handlers.
+Middleware is defined in `teaware` as a `func(next http.Handler) http.Handler`.
+You can `Use` middleware with any Route or Router to perform actions before handlers.
 Routers will run middleware before routing a request, and Routes will run it before their handlers.
 Returning `nil` will reject the request.

 ```go
 package main